phantom stable categories of $n$-Frobenius categories are triangulated: Introduction

-The paper is structured as follows.
-In Section 2, we recall the definition of $n$-Frobenius categories and present some examples of such categories, where $n$ is a non-negative integer.
-In Section 3, we first give a brief explanation of the construction of the phantom stable category $(\C_{\p}, T)$ of an $n$-Frobenius category $\C$ from \cite{bfss}.
-Then, it will be observed that the syzygy functor $\syz$, using $n$-projective objects, from $\C$ to $\C_{\p}$, induces an auto-equivalence functor on $\C_{\p}$.
-At the end of the paper, Appendix A is included in which a 1-Frobenius subcategory of the category of coherent sheaves over the projective line, is presented.
+The paper is organized as follows.
+In Section 2, we recall the definition of $n$-Frobenius categories, provide several examples, and briefly outline the construction of the phantom stable category from \cite{bfss}.
+Section 3 is devoted to defining the shift functor of the triangulated structure.
+Indeed, we show that the syzygy {functor} $\syz$, using $n$-projective objects, from $\C$ to $\C_{\p}$, induces an auto-equivalence functor $\Syz$ on $\C_{\p}$.
+To verify that the phantom stable category is triangulated, we need to describe commutative diagrams in $\C_{\p}$ in terms of commutative diagrams in $\C$.
+This is carries out in Section 4.
+Finally, in Section 5, we prove that the phantom stable category $(\C_{\p}, T)$ admits a triangulated structure.